undesputed/weatherforecast/README.md

 # Welcome to Weathering Forecast Web App

 This project was design and created by Carrie A. Yu.
+It a Weathering Forecast app.
+Inputs a certain city, and displays the weather forecast on that city.
+With github authentication.
+You can login using your github account.
+Retrieves github use details.

 ## Available Scripts